dfd-tud/deda/README.md

 This may be caused by the eel dependency which is needed for the GUI.
 Try `$ sudo apt-get install build-essential autoconf libtool pkg-config python3.6-dev gcc && pip3 install --user eel`

+##### wand.exceptions.PolicyError: attempt to perform an operation not allowed by the security policy PDF' @ error/constitute.c/IsCoderAuthorized/408

+This is being caused by ImageMagick.
+Either remove Wand (`pip3 uninstall wand`) or add `<policy domain="coder" rights="read | write" pattern="PDF" />` just before `</policymap>` in /etc/ImageMagick-*/policy.xml.
+See also https://stackoverflow.com/questions/52998331/imagemagick-security-policy-pdf-blocking-conversion.